bradleyscott/election-night-2023/README.md

 # An election night result tracker for NZ

 My wife decided to host an election night party for the 2023 NZ General Election.
-She asked me to create a spreadsheet to track the winner of the 'guess the result' game.
-I didn't want to do manual data entry throuhgout or at the end of the night.
-And I ended up following that line of thinking too far and wrote this code which:
+She asked me to create a spreadsheet to track the winner of a 'guess the result' game.
+I didn't want to do manual data entry throughout or at the end of the night and ended up following that line of thinking too far and wrote this code which:

 * Scrapes the results from the [office Electoral Commission results website](https://electionresults.govt.nz/) (I am despearately hoping they don't change the layout of the site on election night).
 * Calls race winners (just like you see on the news coverage)